Subject area: Medicine

 At the end of the programme you will graduate with both a research-based Bachelor of Medical Sciences Honours degree and an MBChB primary medical qualification.
 You will have a deep understanding of medical research and evidence-based medicine, and will have developed your analytical skills.
-All of these will be useful in your chosen career, allowing you to understand and lead innovation in all fields of medicine from general practice to hospital-based specialties or public health.
+All of these will be useful in your chosen career.
+You will be able to understand and lead innovation in all fields of medicine, from general practice to hospital-based specialties or public health.

 The MBChB curriculum content is designed to meet the GMC's outcomes for graduates.
 These will be achieved as you progress through your courses and attachments based on the human experience, activity and behaviour, from biomedical sciences to clinical practice within GP practices and hospital attachments in Edinburgh and across Scotland.

 The selection process for the MBChB involves a face-to-face component for shortlisted candidates.